 Of the few who set sail each year with a round-the-world voyage in mind, even fewer manage to sail all the way home.

-The three big problems are money, relationships or health.
+The three big problems are lack of money, relationships- or health issues.
 Or the fear of sailing around the rough South Africa.
-Sadly, some have to abandon their yacht, mostly due to leaks and sinking.
-I have met several and heard of even more.
+And sadly, some has to abandon their yacht, mostly due to leaks and sinking.

 Do you have a dream that you want to come true?